thedelk/fend-project-6/README.md

 ## Lessons Learned

 Where to begin.
-Truth be told, I'm not extremely happy with the methods
+Truth be told, I'm not extremely happy with the structure of my project.
+I overestimated my skill and learned the hard way that React is a beast I couldn't immediately tame.

+I have a lot to learn.

 ## Contributing